Skip to main content

 ROI Analysis

-Colorado Technical University-Colorado Springs has a low graduation rate of 18.6% and a low retention rate of 44%.
+Colorado Technical University-Colorado Springs has a low graduation rate of 18.6% and a retention rate of 44%.
 The in-state tuition cost is $12,760.
-One year after graduation, the median earnings are $50,071, but five years after graduation, the median earnings drop to $30,406, and ten years after graduation, the median earnings are $37,180.
+One year after graduation, the median earnings are $50,071, which drops to $30,406 five years after graduation, and increases to $37,180 ten years after graduation.
 The median debt for students is $29,832, and 70.7% of students receive financial aid.

 Generated from College Scorecard & IPEDS data